-The computation algorithm of the Alize-frost thaw module is derived from the Gel1d software, a MS-Dos application developed by LCPC, not yet distributed since 2002.
-For more details about the Gel1d software, refer to "Gel1d, Modélisation de la congélation des structures de chaussées multicouches", LCPC 1999.
+The computation algorithm of the Alize-frost thaw module allows the numerical simulation of the temperature field in a multi-layered structure (Fourier model extended to the non-frozen-free bi-phase regime).
+This model and its application are described in the technical guide Lcpc-Setra 1994 and NF P98-086 mentioned above.
+The kernel is derived from the Gel1d software of the Lcpc, application under MS-Dos not maintained since 1999, refer to "Gel1d, Modélisation de la congélation des structures de chaussées multicouches", LCPC 1999.
 In addition to this computation algorithm, the Alize-frost thaw module is built around a new graphical user interface (GUI) including help facilities, which are not comprised in the original Gel1d Dos program.